+Bali's own Valley of the Kings is Gunung Kawi Temple in Tampaksiring.
+This collection of candi is beautifully situated in a river valley surrounded by rice fields and jungle.
+This has been one of our favorite day trips for years.
 Gunung Kawi Temple is a collection of ten candi, created to evoke the appearance of temple fronts and designed to provide residence for the souls of ancient kings.
 The candi are hewn into the valley walls on both sides of the Pekerisan River.
 The Gunung Kawi Temple does have an interesting history.
 Inscriptions over each Candi approximate the date of construction to be in the 11th C. It is believed that each temple served as a memorial to a deified royalty principally because they are shaped like the burial towers, or Candi’s, found throughout Central Java.
-But in Java they are free standing whilst those found at Gunung Kawi are actually hewn relief's in solid rock.
-While the exact origin of the candi is unknown, there is evidence to suggest that the first set of five were built to honor King Anak Wungsu, whose rule over central and east Bali extended from AD 1050 to about AD 1080.
-It is possible that one was built for him and the other four for his wives, who would have ceremonially committed suicide after his death

-Gunung Kawi Temple is located near Tampak Siring village, around 5 km from well known Tirta Empul Temple.
-The location is 35 km from Denpasar, city, 50 km from Kuta, and 68 km from Nusa Dua.
-It is still one route from Goa Gajah Temple, Pura Pusering Jagat, Gunung Kawi Temple, and Tirta Empul Temple.
+Gunung Kawi Temple is a historical site that has been discovered and preserved until now, because ancient relics contain a lot of historical value that tells of ancient Balinese life, where here it is estimated as the cemetery of ancient royal families with buildings and temples carved into rock cliffs. height adds to the beauty of this tourist destination.
+The shape of the temple carved into the rock has similarities with the temples on the island of Java.
 This area preserves many ancient sites, stone sculptures and rock cut structures, especially along the slope of Pakerisan river.
 Located in a village full with ancient remains of ancient stone sculptures, and even the oldest historical fact on Buddhism is found also around this village.
 Today due to the rich contains in historical fact a museum has been built before the village of Pejeng, near the temple of Kebo Edan.
 Within the village of Pejeng to mention a few of them there are some temples with ancient heritages such as Pura Pusering Jagat, Pura Rejuna Metapa, Pura Kebo Edan, Pura Samuan Tiga, Pura Bedugul Kana, and still many other smaller temples that preserves the ancient stone sculptures.
 Pejeng is a real historical museum.